jmuelmen/AeroCom-Phase4/vignettes/aerocom-phase-iv/aci.md

 cdnc3d(nx,nz) in-cloud droplet number concentration\

 ### "Cloud-top" calculation ###
-This piece of Fortran code was used to calculate the Indirect3 ACI diagnostics.
+This piece of Fortran code was used to calculate the Phase 2 Indirect3 ACI diagnostics.
+We suggest using it again for the Phase 4 ACI baseline experiment.
+Models that participated in Phase 2 Indirect3 probably already have an implementation of this that can be reused.

 ``` fortran
 thres_cld = 0.001